 It was time to flip the script and expand on my freshly painted grey walls and neutral grey couches.

-Simple Ways to Pair Navy & Green
+Simple Ways to Add Navy & Green to the Decor

 Fast forward to this spring when I shared this Pottery Barn navy and green kitchen image on Instagram.
 I loved the bright, clean look of the navy and green contrast.
 It turns out the navy and green pairings were hiding in the pages of a Pottery Barn catalog.